CapricanDRJ/watchers_shakespeare/index.md

 Too heavy for such trials.
 Yet, rage burns bright,

-For Zadkiel's treachery and Ilistus' blight!
+For Zyx's treachery and Ilistus' blight!

 Their wicked blades have shattered what remained